jcraigk/phishin-chatbot/README.md

 The production instance of this chatbot is hosted at [chatbot.phish.in](https://chatbot.phish.in), which will eventually provide a means of integrating with your team's Slack or Discord.

 Join the [Discord](https://discord.gg/KZWFsNN) to discuss development.

+# TODO development section about registering bots and .env file and serveo